-Upon mastered the basic lines and circles, the child is ready to begin Step #3.
-This portion of the process can be done using tactile and/or large bubble letters and numbers.
-The purpose of this step is for the child to learn the correct formation.
+After the child masters the basic lines and circles, he is ready to begin Step #3.
+Use tactile and/or large bubble letters and numbers to conduct this portion of the process to teach the child the correct formation.

 In writing, use a thick yellow marker or highlighter to draw 3" tall letters or numbers across a horizontal paper.
 Begin with just one character per page at a time.
 Add a green dot at the starting point of each character and a red dot at the finishing point.

 Most letters have more than one starting and ending point.
 Only draw the first starting and ending point.
-Once the formation is mastered, take away the yellow line, red dot and then finally the green dot.
+Once the child masters is information, take away the yellow line, red dot and then finally the green dot.
 Progress to smaller and thinner lines.
 Be sure to say the Letter Formation Chants and Number Rhymes as you form the characters.
 These will assist the child and help him remember the correct formation.

 The the 3 Year Curriculum focuses on the child writing his first name, but only tracing the rest of the tactile letters and number with his index finger.

-- For children who desire to write but are unable to use the 3" letters and numbers due to lack of fine motor skill, use the Letter Posters and Number Posters to teach the correct formation.
-Add green and red dots to the posters and teach the formation using the Letter Formation Chants and Number Rhymes .
-Encourage the child to stay between the lines when forming each.
+For children who desire to write but lack the fine motor skills to use the 3" letters and numbers, use the Letter Posters and Number Posters to teach the correct formation.
+Add green and red dots to the posters and teach the formation using the Letter Formation Chants and Number Rhymes.
+Encourage the child to stay between the lines when forming each letter.
 Links to print ABCJLM Letter and Number Posters are available in the 3 Year Curriculum Lesson Plans.
 The Letter and Number Posters are also available to order in the 3 Year Workbook.

 While these are not used in any of the curriculum, when the child is ready to write capital and lowercase letters, 3" Letter Digital Downloads are available to order.

-Once the child is able to correctly form letters and numbers it is time to place the characters on the classic tracing lines as the child is ready to practice keeping the letters and numbers uniform.
+Once the child is able to correctly form letters and numbers, it is time to place the characters on the classic tracing lines so she can practice keeping the letters and numbers uniform.

 Almost every number and letter in the alphabet is similar to another letter or number.
 The Letter and Number Progression worksheets of the 4 Year Curriculum combine these similarities to make handwriting easier.
-Beginning with the simple line and progressing to more difficult strokes, the worksheets increase in difficulty allowing the child to ease into the harder forming letter and numbers.
+Beginning with the simple line and progressing to more difficult strokes, the worksheets increase in difficulty, allowing the child to ease into the harder-to-form letters and numbers.

-Letter Formation Chants and Number Rhymes have been written on each of the worksheets to help the child learn how to correctly form each.
-As the kiddos write their letters and numbers, say the chants along with them.
+Find Letter Formation Chants and Number Rhymes on each of the worksheets to help the child learn how to correctly form them.
+As the child write letters and numbers, say the chants along with them.

 The ABCJLM Letter and Number Progression Worksheets are available in the 4 Year Workbook or in the Handwriting Workbook.

-Step #5 places all of the letters and numbers in alphabetic and numeric order and begin placing the letters into words.
-These Writing Worksheets - adapted from Mrs. E - in the 5 Year Curriculum practice correctly writing the letter, drawing words that begin with the letter, and finding the letter in words.
+Step #5 places all of the letters and numbers in alphabetic and numeric order, and begin placing the letters into words.
+These Writing Worksheets - adapted from Mrs. E - in the 5 Year Curriculum practice correctly writing the letter, drawing objects that begin with the letter, and identifying the letter in words.
 These worksheets are available to print in the 5 Year Curriculum Lesson Plans or purchase in the 5 Year Workbook and Handwriting Workbook.